Student Loans & Flight Scholarships

 You can apply for scholarship sponsorhip locally!

-Students can utilize our SLAS support package (details provided in the following section) to seek aviation scholarship sponsorship from local philanthropists, businesses, or government organizations.
+Students can utilize our SLAS petition support package (details provided in the section below) to seek aviation scholarship sponsorship from the local airline cadet programs, local philanthropists, businesses, or government organizations.

 Private sponsors or organizations cannot solely rely on financial statements or lists of assets as proof of funding.
-The U.S. or Canadian government can only consider liquid assets, such as savings and checking accounts, to ensure immediate access to funds.
-Investments with fluctuating values or property deeds are never accepted as valid proof.
-The embassy seeks confirmation that you have immediate access to funds to cover projected educational costs and ensure continued financial support throughout the duration of your flight program or degree.
+The U.S. or Canadian government can only consider liquid assets, such as savings and checking accounts, to ensure that an immediate access to funds will be available to the student.
+Investments with fluctuating values or property deeds are never accepted as valid proof of financial standing.
+The U.S. or Canadian consulates seek confirmation that the students will have immediate access to funds to cover projected educational costs and ensure continued financial support throughout the duration of his flight program.

 A real possibility of obtaining student loans with our support paperwork from your own bank

-If you do not have a U.S.-based co-signer or a Canada-based sponsor, we can offer you a special administrative support to solicit a student loan or an academic/career development sponsorship in your own country.
+If you do not have a U.S.-based co-signer or a Canada-based sponsor, we can offer you a Petition Support Package, called S.L.A.S. to solicit, or petition for a student loan or an career development sponsorship in your own country, or at one of the partial scholarship organizations in the United States.

 Please note: since over 85% of our students come from India, Aerocadet has established itself as a trusted flight training loan petitioner to several Indian banks utilizing our SLAS package.
 Find out how you can apply for a Student Loan in India >>>